jeffisnotahero/routinetask/routine_2_pseudocode.md

---Compute forecasted revenue & booking performance(few days before next month) and display the output--
+--Compute forecasted revenue & booking performance(few days before next month) and display the output-- 28 March 2021

 -discount price list data
 -delivery data of rest of month as of current date